Instructions for Presenters (On-Site)

 PowerPoint Instructions

-• If preparing your presentation in MS-PowerPoint, it is recommended that you use the following versions: PP 97-2003 (*.ppt) or 2007, 2010 (.pptx) to guarantee that it will be opened successfully on the on-site PC.
+- If preparing your presentation in MS-PowerPoint, it is recommended that you use the versions compatible with Office 365 to guarantee that it will be opened successfully on the on-site PC.

-• We recommend you to save your PowerPoint presentation using PPT format instead of PPS.
+- We recommend you to save your PowerPoint presentation using PPT or PPTX format instead of PPS.

 Pictures/Videos

-• Images inserted into MS-PowerPoint are embedded into the presentations.
-Images that are created at a dpi setting higher than 200 dpi are not necessary, and will only increase the file size of your presentation.
+- Images inserted into MS-PowerPoint are embedded into the presentations.
+There is no need to use images with dpi setting higher than 200 dpi, as these will only increase the file size of your presentation and have hardly any impact on the visual quality during presentation.

-• We cannot provide support for embedded videos in your presentation; please test your presentation with the on-site PC several hours before your presentation.
-Generally, the WMV format should work with no difficulties.
+- We cannot provide support for embedded videos in your presentation; please test your presentation with the on-site PC several hours before your presentation.

 Fonts